From BR Bullpen

 Biographical Information

-Don Kelly is a utility player with the Detroit Tigers.
+Don Kelly is a utility player who has mostly played with the Detroit Tigers.
 Extremely versatile, he has played all positions for the Tigers.
-Struggling six years in the minors, Kelly finally made his ML debut with the Pirates at age 27.
-Traditionally a free-swinger with little power who seldom walked, he has become more discrimminate at the plate, thereby improving his OBP.
-He is the son-in-law of former M.L. pitcher Tom Walker and brother-in-law of Neil Walker.
+Struggling six years in the minors, Kelly finally made his major league debut with the Pittsburgh Pirates at age 27 at the start of the 2007 season.
+Originally a free-swinger with little power who seldom walked, he has become more discriminate at the plate, thereby improving his OBP.
+He is the son-in-law of former big league pitcher Tom Walker and brother-in-law of Neil Walker.

 Amateur career